What you may be feeling at the very first stage of menopause.

 Important ways to support your body and mind through perimenopause.

 Experts commonly refer to the 34 symptoms of perimenopause which seems like too many to keep track of, let alone treat.
 Therefore, the best treatment for perimenopause is arguably one that treats all of them at once.
-The LYMA Supplement does just that; one gold standard health supplement medically supported to optimise the body and mind.
-Though not limited to being a natural supplement for perimenopause alone, every one of the ten powerful plant-based ingredients addresses a symptom of perimenopause.
-Creating a more restful state for sleep, bringing down inflammation throughout the body, increasing neural connection for a clearer mind and even containing a defence protein for muscle repair; this is why LYMA is widely acknowledged to be the best perimenopause supplement for 2022.
+The LYMA Supplement does just that; one gold standard health Supplement medically supported to optimise the body and mind.
+Though not limited to being a natural Supplement for perimenopause alone, every one of the ten powerful natural ingredients addresses a symptom of perimenopause.
+Creating a more restful state for sleep, bringing down inflammation throughout the body, increasing neural connection for a clearer mind and even containing a defence protein for muscle repair; this is why LYMA is widely acknowledged to be the best perimenopause supplement for 2022 and 2023.
 Taking LYMA before or as perimenopause begins will manage those hormonal changes and equip you for the journey ahead.

 Note down shifting patterns in sleep or track it on your wearable tech.
 Ask someone you trust to be aware of your behaviour, mood swings and anything out of character.
 Then let them be honest, this is not a character assassination.

-Balance your hormones through a diet of oestrogen-supporting foods, such as dark leafy greens, wild fish, grains, legumes, fresh and dried fruits and eggs.
+Balance your hormones through a healthy anti-inflammatory diet of oestrogen-supporting foods, such as dark leafy greens, wild fish, grains, legumes, fresh and dried fruits and eggs.

 If after consideration, you think you are perimenopausal, book an appointment with your GP or women’s health specialist.
 Write notes about how you feel and take them with you.
 Taking a friend to appointments is also a smart idea because they can explain on your behalf should the brain fog and anxiety kick in.